 3. Prepare & Be Organized

 Most of us have great stories, presentations, and ideas in our heads.
 The trick is to convey them in an understandable fashion and to do it in an organized way that helps the listener keep track of the timeline and the progression of ideas.
 The way you format the presentation will also help with this, be sure to use lots of bullet points, videos or pictures to illustrate a point and bar charts or other statistical diagrams to show numbers, percentages, and forecasts.
 Before the presentation do a full rehearsal from start to finish and always have a backup file available to you at a moment’s notice in case a USB fails or there is a file corruption incident in your laptop.
+If you are feeling unprepared or anxious about your presentation, you can hire professionals to assist you.
+For instance, public speaking coaches from Thought-Leader are former TEDx speakers who can teach you everything you need to know about giving a successful presentation.

 4. Be Passionate & Use Narratives